-Annual Progress Reports must be submitted electronically as an individual file in PDF format no later than the close of business on December 1, 2015 by emailing Debbie Browning at debbie.a.browning@wv.gov, West Virginia Development Office, West Virginia Home Rule Pilot Program, State Capitol Complex, Building 6, Room 553, Charleston, West Virginia 25305-0311, 304-558-2234.
+Annual Progress Reports must be submitted electronically as an individual file in PDF format no later than the close of business on December 1, 2016, by emailing Debbie Browning at debbie.a.browning@wv.gov, West Virginia Development Office, West Virginia Home Rule Pilot Program, State Capitol Complex, Building 6, Room 553, Charleston, West Virginia 25305-0311, 304-558-2234.

+1711

 A. General Information

-Name of Municipality:
+Name of Municipality: City of Huntington, WV

-Certifying Official: Steve Williams Title: Mayor
+Certifying Official: Mayor Steve Williams Title: Mayor

 Contact Person: Pamela Chandler Title: Finance Director

-Address: PO Box 1659 ·
+Address: PO Box 1659

 City, State, Zip: Huntington, WV 25717

-Telephone Number: 1-304-696-5520 Fax Number:
+Telephone Number: 1-304-696-5520 x2021 Fax Number:

-E-Mail Address: ChandlerP@CityofHuntingtor n.com
+E-Mail Address: ChandlerP@cityofhuntington.com

-2010 Census Population: 49,138
+2013 Census Population: 49,177

 B. Municipal Classification

-☐ Class I XXX Class II ☐ Cla ass III
+☐ Class I XXX Class II ☐ Class III ☐ Class IV

 C. Pilot Program Entry Phase

-XX Phase I (2007 Legislation) II (2014 Legislation) ☐ Phase III (2015 Legislation)
+XXX Phase I (2007 Legislation) 4 Legislation)

 D. Attest

-submitted herein and attached hereto is true icial for this municipality and certify that the information e and accurate and that this report addresses each and Rule Pilot Program Plan Application for this municipality le.
+I hereby confirm that I am the authorized official for this municipality and certify that the information submitted herein and attached hereto is true and accurate and that this report addresses each and every initiative included in the original Home Rule Pilot Program Plan Application for this municipality and any subsequent amendments, if applicable.

+Mayor Steve Williams Walle 11-29-16

-Type Name of Certifying Official Signal ature of Certifying Official Date
+Type Name of Certifying Official Signature of Certifying Official Date

-Initiative: Fire Damage Insurance Proceeds Category of Issues Addressed (check all that apply) XX Organization Was this non-tax initiative a part of your original plan application XX or a plan amendment□?
+Initiative: Fire Damage Insurance Proceeds Category of Issues Addressed (check all that apply) XX Organization XX Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application XX or a plan amendment□?
 Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes ☐ No If yes, when was the ordinance enacted?
-November 2008 If no, please describe challenges faced in enacting the related ordinance(s) The implementation of this plan was challenged in Circuit Court.
-Circuit Court issued an injunction delaying enforcement.
-SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+X Yes □ No If yes, when was the ordinance enacted?
+November 2008 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 The City of Huntington's original application for Home Rule contained a provision requiring insurance companies to set aside a portion of insurance proceeds for demolition.
 In 2010, the WV Legislature passed a Fire Insurance Proceeds Bill that eliminated the need for this issue to be Addressed by the Home Rule Pilot Program and on April 26, 2010 Huntington City Council repealed the Fire Insurance Proceeds ordinance.
 On June 16, 2010, Governor Manchin signed the Fire Insurance Proceeds Bill into law.
 Since inception - every instance within the city limits where a fire has occurred on insured properties, the owners took responsibility for demolition of the structure(s) without intervention by the City.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 Sometimes, common issues are best addressed through legislation.
+94